Partnership of Zimbabwe and Denver Presbyteries

 • The PZDP coordinates activities and travel by our Mission Partnership Groups and other individuals.

-In 2015 we look forward to celebrating the 10th anniversary of this successful and joyful partnership.
-We hope you will join us as we look forward to a future of new activities and strengthening friendship with our brothers and sisters in Zimbabwe.
+In 2015 we celebrated the 10th anniversary of this successful and joyful partnership with our brothers and sisters in Zimbabwe.

 The Mentor Program is a ministry of encouragement pairing retired pastors from Denver Presbytery with theology students and new pastors in the Presbytery of Zimbabwe.
 These students and pastors face challenging and discouraging circumstances.
 Through email connections these partners can pray for each other and share questions, ideas, concerns and goals.
 Scripture models include Barnabas & Paul and Paul & Timothy.
 If you are interested contact Rev. Parker Smith at 720 979-1158 or email@example.com.